Contact Us

 Frequently Asked Questions (FAQs)

-To answer a question I get often, child-led therapy is not "just" playing.
-Although, if the practitioner is skilled at it, it should appear that way and it should feel that way to the child.
-Following the child's lead and respecting their interests & preferences allows us, as therapists, to build rapport with our clients.
-By creating a fun, safe & supportive environment, I am providing an opportunity to try new things and to practice difficult things that they might otherwise avoid.
-During these interactions, I use therapeutic techniques to challenge the child and promote their development.
-One example of this is called playful obstruction, which can involve me pretending not to know how to do something or knocking something down "by accident".
+Jenny's developmental, play-based, and relationship-focused approach allows the child to develop as closely as possible to any other neurotypical child while still receiving enough support to feel successful.
+By respecting the child's interests & preferences it allows her to build rapport with them.
+By creating a fun, safe, and supportive environment, Jenny provides an opportunity to try new things and to practice difficult things that they might otherwise avoid.
+During these interactions, she uses therapeutic techniques to challenge the child and promote their development.
+One example of this is called playful obstruction, which can involve her pretending not to know how to do something or knocking something down "by accident".
 These techniques encourage the child to communicate, it provides them with a challenge to overcome, and it promotes thinking, problem solving & persistence.

 2) What is neurodiversity and why is it important?